 What are the Skoda Rapid Features

 The speakers were awesome – 6 loudspeakers as included as standard- and Liv and I were able to rock along to some 80’s classics on the journey.
 I was a little concerned by how hot the cd’s were when taking them out of the stereo but put this down to the fact the CD drive was situated directly above the sat nav system.

 I was devastated to find out the car had cruise control, which I never found, it would have been ridiculously handy on the journey, especially spending over 60 miles on the rather dull M62!
 The lane keep assist indicator was fairly good… it keeps the car stable in a lane if you decide you need to avert your eyes (or worryingly hands!) – which when you are lorry spotting comes in very useful!

 All in all the car has the sporty look I personally look for, I would certainly plump for the optional extra of the Sport pack which includes the Style Pack (as described above).
 For Liv and I, this really would be an ideal car and is something I will consider when the time finally comes that I need to say goodbye to my beloved car.

 Skoda, you have surprised me and I am definitely impressed!

-*A tremendously, huge thank you to the wonderful Skoda Press Office who arranged for myself and Liv to travel around in style for the 10 days in which we test drove the car.
+*A tremendously, huge thank you to the wonderful Skoda Press Office who arranged for myself and Liv to travel around in style for the 10 days in which we took part in the Skoda Rapid Spaceback review.
 We certainly had a lot of admiring looks… well, the car did!*